Wesam Al-Sous

 Wesam Al-Sous (وسام الصوص) (born February 24, 1983) is a retired Jordanian professional basketball player.
 He played for the ASU Club of the Jordanian Basketball League.
-He is currently serving as the head coach of the Jordan national basketball team.
+He is currently serving as the head coach of the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).

+On December 17, 2024, Al-Sous was hired as the head coach of the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).

 Al-Sous competed with the Jordanian team at the FIBA Asia Championship 2007 and FIBA Asia Championship 2009.
 In 2009, Al-Sous helped the Jordanian team to a national best third-place finish by averaging 3.9 points per game off the bench for the team.